Structuring Board Committees

 - Do your board committees foster, rather than hinder, board-staff interaction and cooperation and deepen the board’s understanding of the issues that have an impact on the life of your organization?

-- Do all of your work groups have an objective?
+- Do all of your task forces have an objective?
 A lifespan?

 - Are any of your committees duplicating another committee’s work or the staff’s work?

-- Does your board have so many committees that your board members are being stretched thin and having to attend too many meetings?
+- Does your board have so many committees that your board members are stretched thin and need to attend too many meetings?

-- Are there standing committees that could be turned into task forces with a specific objective to be accomplished within a specific time frame?
+- Are there standing committees that could evolve into task forces to accomplish specific objectives within set time frames?

 - Are your board committees focused on policy and strategic work?
 Or are they involved in operations, which is usually the staff’s responsibility?

-- If you have an executive committee, are all board members comfortable with the role it is playing?
-Does anyone feel the committee is acting in place of the board?
+- If you have an executive committee, are all board members comfortable with its role?
+Does anyone feel the committee is acting in place of the full board?

+Traditionally, the bylaws define the standing committees and their roles.
 The easiest way to keep the committee structure simple and flexible is to limit the number of standing committees to the bare minimum and to supplement these with a few less permanent work groups.
+According to Leading with Intent, the most common standing board committees are finance; executive; fundraising/development; and governance/nominating.

-- Make sure each committee has a significant amount of ongoing and important work to do.
-If a committee does not have enough work to do, it should be disbanded.
+- Does each committee have significant ongoing and important work to do?
+If a committee does not have enough work, it should be disbanded.

-- Weight the pros and cons of keeping the committee structure out of the bylaws, except for the description of the executive committee, if you have one.
-If you choose to eliminate committee structure include a phrase in the bylaws that says the board may establish and disband committees as needed to support its work.
+- Weigh the pros and cons of keeping the committee structure out of the bylaws, except for the description of the executive committee and if it can vote instead of the full board, if you have one.
+If you eliminate committee structure as outlined, include a phrase in the bylaws that says the board may establish and disband committees as needed to support its work.

-- Give each work group an objective.
-The purpose of each work group should be explained in writing.
-Each charter should explain its role, what it is responsible for achieving, and to whom it is accountable.
+- Give each committee or task force an objective.
+Each committee’s purpose should be explained in writing with a charter that defines its role, goals, and to whom it is accountable, usually the entire board.
 The full board should agree on the objective.

 - Lay some ground rules and determine lines of communication on how committees will work with the board.